zuo/unittest_expander/docs/reference.rst

    .. attribute:: current.context_targets

-      :type: :class:`list`
+      :type: :class:`~collections.abc.Sequence`
-      :value: the :ref:`test's context manager as-targets <test-context-targets>`
+      :value: the :ref:`test contexts' as-targets <test-context-targets>`
+              (i.e., objects returned by :meth:`__enter__` of each of the context managers specified with :meth:`param.context`...)

    .. attribute:: current.args

       :type: :class:`tuple`
-      :value: all positional arguments obtained by the currently executed parametrized test method
+      :value: all *positional arguments* obtained by the currently executed parametrized test method (in particular,
+              including all positional arguments passed to the :class:`param` constructor)

    .. attribute:: current.kwargs

       :type: :class:`dict`
-      :value: all keyword arguments obtained by the currently executed parametrized test method
+      :value: all *keyword arguments* obtained by the currently executed parametrized test method (in particular,
+              including all keyword arguments passed to the :class:`param` constructor)

    .. attribute:: current.count